 How to Add Images in Photoshop

 Since Photoshop is a layer-based editing program, you can add new images to your project on separate layers.
 Although they will appear as individual images in your layers panel, they will look like they are combined on the same canvas.
-Splitting layers gives you the ability to make finer adjustments and without breaking the design.
+Splitting layers gives you the ability to make finer adjustments without breaking the design.

 There are times when you want to add an image to an existing layer.
 When you merge two layers into one, it can make your work easier.
 Below are described two effective ways to combine images with layers, non-destructive and destructive.